Democracy is the only system that persists in asking the powers that be whether they are the powers that ought to be. – Sydney J. Harris

 In January of 2011 my wife and I were driving back to NY from Washington DC, having just visited with our new congressman on his first day in office.
 We were invited because I'd helped him in the campaign, a first for me after 24 years of town and county politics.
 I recall wondering why it took actively helping with a winning campaign to get special access to the person who represents us in Washington.

-We had been standing in our Representative's office on his first day.
+We were standing in our Representative's office on his first day.
 There were a number of us from the district, joined by several lobbyists, who had followed him back to his office after the swearing-in.
-They were pressing their business cards into our man's hands and, though my wife and I would be leaving, the lobbyists would be back.
+The lobbyists were all pressing their business cards into our representative's hands and, though my wife and I would be leaving, the lobbyists were in Washington to stay and would visit regularly.
 I knew when one of us had something to say we could email, and we'd join a torrent of up to 35,000 emails and calls... per office... per month.
 (Do we really call that voter access?)

-On that day VoterVillage began to form in my imagination.
-Since I've built several websites, I know the web can do amazing things to connect people in powerful ways.
-Why not build a website to connect voters directly with their district Representative over the issues?
+On that day VoterVillage began to take shape.
+I've built a few websites and I know the web can do amazing things, connecting people in powerful ways.
+Why not build a website to connect voters directly with their Representative over the issues?
 Couldn't all voters be invited to a website that does that?
-Doesn't each member of Congress need to know what voters in their district want?
-Not just those who volunteer?
-Not just those with money?
-Shouldn't they hear from all voters?
+Doesn't each member of Congress need to know what their constituents want... not just those who volunteer... or those who give money?
+Shouldn't they hear from all of us?
 From all parties?
 Constantly?

-That's what our political system needs!
-A simple conversation restricted to voters in each district.
+This is what our political system urgently needs!
+A simple conversation among the voters in each district.
 Everyone talking.
 Representatives listening.
 I hope you'll join, vote, comment & share. ~ Jim Crawford

 Has the sharpness of the rhetoric in this race helped to reveal important information about the candidates and the issues (Vote A) — OR have the campaigns been too negative, in a way that obscures the most important issues (Vote B)?